bio-ai-source/DG-MOE/README.md

     - python main.py

 ### Requirements
-CALNet is tested to work under Python 3.10.14
+DG-MOE is tested to work under Python 3.10.14
 The required dependencies for CALNet are PyTorch, numpy, pandas, scipy, and scikit-learn.